palantir/atlasdb/.github/PULL_REQUEST_TEMPLATE.md

 **Does this PR change the persisted format of any data - if so, do we have forward and backward compatibility?**:

 **The code in this PR may be part of a blue-green deploy.
-Can upgrades from previous versions safely coexist?**:
+Can upgrades from previous versions safely coexist?
+(Consider restarts of blue or green nodes.)**:

 **Does this PR rely on statements being true about other products at a deployment - if so, do we have correct product dependencies on these products (or other ways of verifying that these statements are true)?**: